trevordavies095/Musium/README.md

 Musium is an attempt to track album scores based on your track ratings.

+This is the article that inspired me to create this: https://isthishowyoupop.com/album-scores-and-how-they-work/

 ## The Forumla

 $\lfloor \left (\left (\frac{Sum of track ratings}{Total Number of Tracks} \cdot 10  \right ) + .15  \right ) \cdot 10 \rfloor$